-The steep walls of the fjords, around 80 miles apart, have numerous waterfalls tumbling down into the water, while free-flowing rivers cross nearby forests to glaciers, lakes and rugged mountains.
+About 80 miles apart, the steep walls of both fjords have numerous waterfalls tumbling down into the water, while free-flowing rivers cross nearby forests to glaciers, lakes and rugged mountains.
 Kayaking the fjords is an experience not to be missed.

 Bryggen – Bergen's hanseatic past

 Norway's second city was one of northern Europe's most important trading centres during the 14th, 15th and 16th centuries.
 The hanseatic traders of Bergen lived and worked in these colourful wooden wharf buildings at the city's waterfront.